mithraiclabs/psyoptions-docs/docs/token-incentives.md

 slug: /psy-token
 ---

+_**NOTE: NO PSY TOKEN HAS BEEN MINTED OR IS CIRCULATING AT THE MOMENT.
+ANY TOKEN CURRENTLY CLAIMING TO BE PSY IS A SCAM**_

+_**THE INFORMATION LAID OUT HERE IS TENTATIVE PLANS LAID OUT FOR A FUTURE TOKEN**_

 This document does its best to explain where PsyOptions needs community contributors and how those contributions are rewarded.